Skills

 Category + Skill Pattern

-Categories choose the model/profile.
-Skills provide the domain playbook.
+Categories pick the model and profile.
+Skills add the domain playbook.

 task({